Wormhole restrictions from quantum energy inequalities: Pointwise Energy Conditions

-\subsection{Brief overview}
+\subsection{Brief~Overview}

-Energy conditions, as statements on the non-negativity of energy density and pressure of the universe, appeared early on in the history of General Relativity.
-Historically, they initially constrained components of a perfect fluid stress-energy tensor.
-Later, they appeared as statements on contractions of a general stress-energy tensor on any spacetime time.
+Energy conditions, as~statements on the non-negativity of energy density and pressure of the universe, appeared early on in the history of general relativity.
+Historically, they initially constrained components of a perfect fluid stress--energy tensor.
+Later, they appeared as statements on contractions of a general stress--energy tensor on any spacetime time.
 These conditions are called \text{pointwise}.

-They are famously used in the singularity theorems of Penrose \cite{Penrose:1964wq} and Hawking \cite{Hawking:1966sx}.
+They are famously used in the singularity theorems of Penrose~\cite{Penrose:1964wq} and Hawking~\cite{Hawking:1966sx}.
 There, what is used is what we call the \textit{geometric form} of the energy conditions: a restriction on contractions of the Ricci tensor.
-This form is connected with the \textit{physical form}, which includes the stress-energy tensor with the Einstein equation.
+This form is connected with the \textit{physical form}, which includes the stress--energy tensor with the Einstein equation.
 Even though the two forms are often mixed in the literature, they are distinct.
-One is about the matter content and the other about the spacetime geometry.
-Only if we have a self-consistent solution of the Einstein Equation, difficult even classically, can we discuss a full equivalence of the two forms.
+One is about the matter content, and the other is about the spacetime geometry.
+Only if we have a self-consistent solution of the Einstein Equation, which is difficult even classically, can we discuss a full equivalence of the two~forms.

-The pointwise conditions were introduced as assumptions, suggestions to what a ``reasonable'' matter model should look like.
-As they are not derived, counterexamples exist even for classical fields as we will see in the next subsection.
-This makes them subject to fair criticism \cite{Curiel:2014zba, Barcelo:2002bv}, however, they are still used in a variety of situations.
+The pointwise conditions were introduced as assumptions or suggestions to what a ``reasonable'' matter model should look like.
+As~they are not derived, counterexamples exist even for classical fields, as we will see in the next subsection.
+This makes them subject to fair criticism~\cite{Curiel:2014zba, Barcelo:2002bv}; however, they are still used in a variety of~situations.

-Here, we will discuss three pointwise energy conditions: the weak energy condition (WEC), the strong energy condition (SEC) and the null energy condition (NEC).
-The latter is the hardest to violate and thus probably the most important.
+Here, we will discuss three pointwise energy conditions: the weak energy condition (WEC), the~strong energy condition (SEC), and the null energy condition (NEC).
+The~latter is the hardest to violate and thus probably the most~important.